 Eight Box Office Bombs That Are Actually Worth Watching

-In the wake of Scott Pilgrim vs. the World’s disastrous box office performance, we’ve decided to take a look back at other bombs that deserved a better fate.
+In fact, there are many box office bombs that deserved a better fate.
 Some were marketed badly, others were mishandled by studio executives, and a few failed because people just weren’t interested in them.
 Whatever the reasons, they shouldn’t be lumped in with crap like Waterworld and Battlefield Earth, so we’re giving them the highest honor anything or anyone can receive: a spot on an Internet list.

 Jim Carey has been attempting to establish himself as a serious actor for a while now, but the quality of his efforts has been erratic (Eternal Sunshine of the Spotless Mind may have been great, but it didn’t make amends for anyone who suffered through The Majestic).
 However, he was absolutely dead on in his portrayal of Andy Kaufman in Man on the Moon, a biopic of Kaufman’s life.
 Carey won a Golden Globe for his role, and the movie is entertaining even if you’re not a fan of Kaufman’s work.